 - Unlimited bandwidth

-- Zero lag
+- Zero lag for gaming and streaming

 3. Clear Chrome’s browsing data